Baloo: A Large-Scale Hybrid Soft Robotic Torso for Whole-Arm Manipulation: Introduction

 \section{Introduction}

 \IEEEPARstart{R}{obotic} manipulation has been studied extensively for decades and remains a challenging problem--especially when facing `open-world' manipulation tasks with objects of varying shapes, sizes, and weights in vastly differing environments.
-Some objects in the open world can be very difficult to manipulate with the traditional end-effector-only paradigm without using a stronger and larger robot.
-This is especially that case for unknown, large, or heavy objects.
-In this work we advocate for a more general manipulation paradigm that includes the entire structure of the robot, instead of just the end effector.
-This style of manipulation is known as whole-arm or whole-body manipulation and has the potential to dramatically increase both the quantity and variability of manipulable objects in the open world.
+Some objects are difficult to interact with using only an end effector.
+The typical solution to this is to simply use a larger and/or stronger robot.
+This challenge arises frequently when interacting with unknown, large, or heavy objects.
+In this work we advocate for a more general manipulation paradigm that encourages engaging the entire structure of the robot, instead of just an end effector.
+This approach, known as whole-arm or whole-body manipulation, has the potential to significantly expand the range and diversity of objects that can be manipulated in the real-world.

 When operating in open-world environments, a successful manipulation system should at least be robust to uncertainty.
-Better still is the ability to actively learn and adapt to unknown objects and environments.
-To accomplish this, it is often useful for the robot to exhibit compliant behavior.
-Compliant interactions can be implemented on rigid robots with active compliance/impedance control \cite{impedancectrl, Schumacher_Wojtusch_Beckerle_Von_Stryk_2019}, but we propose that exploiting the passive compliance of soft materials has some additional unique benefits that are particularly useful in whole-arm, open-world manipulation tasks.
+Better still would be the ability to adapt to unknown objects and environments.
+To accomplish this, it is often useful for the robot to be compliant in some way.
+Compliance can be implemented on rigid robots with active joint-level control \cite{impedancectrl, Schumacher_Wojtusch_Beckerle_Von_Stryk_2019} and usually requires additional modeling, sensing, and high-bandwidth control loops.
+We suggest that the \textit{passive} compliance of soft materials offers some unique advantages over \textit{active} compliance, making it especially well-suited for contact-rich manipulation tasks in open-world environments.

+One key advantage is how soft structures can change the nature of contact.
+Rigid contact is stiff, both physically and numerically.
+Soft contact has a smoothing effect and distributes sharp point contacts over larger surfaces.
+The ability to passively conform to unknown contact surfaces enhances grasp robustness.
+This property has been demonstrated in the design of soft grippers \cite{bubblegripper, chang2019alternative, shintake2018softgrippers}.
+Flexible elements also smooth out and absorb energy from unmodeled impacts that can otherwise damage rigid transmissions.